 What made me get through the movie and kept it interesting:

 - Directing/Some parts of the Development

 - Action Scenes/Choreography

 - Dolph Lundgren

 - Willem Dafoe

 If DC Comics start making longer and more story-based movies like this then they are heading in the right direction.
 You should like the character of Aquaman more if you read the comics, but this movie is more than able to give Aquaman some credibility.
 I most likely will not be rewatching this one anytime soon but it gives me hope that superhero movies are mostly learning from their mistakes and are putting in the effort to keep the superhero genre alive on the big screen.

-PS – I am interest in watching and review the sequel that is coming out in the year 2022.
+PS – I am interested in watching and reviewing the sequel that is coming out in the year 2022.